staze0/QRadar/App Custom/README.md

 ### Presentation :

 You'll find custom app I've created.
-Be careful with using this DSM in production environment because :
+Be careful with using this application in production environment because :

 1. I am and I will not be responsible of any disruption or problem caused by one of my App
 2. IBM does not support application which are not validated